 Here are some key points to understand about how soundproofing works:

-• Sound absorption: Sound waves bounce off hard surfaces, causing echoes and reverberations.
-Soundproofing materials with high absorption properties are used to reduce these reflections.
+- Sound absorption: Sound waves bounce off hard surfaces, causing echoes and reverberations.
+To reduce these reflections, soundproofing materials with high absorption properties are used.
 Acoustic panels, foam, or specialized insulation materials can be added to walls, ceilings, and floors to absorb sound energy and prevent it from bouncing back into the space.

 Remember, soundproofing is not about creating complete silence but rather reducing unwanted noise to a tolerable level.
 By combining different techniques and materials, you can create a soundproof booth that effectively minimizes external noise and provides an optimal acoustic environment for your needs.